drips-network/docs/docs/using-drips/create-a-community.md

 title: Create a Community
 ---

-This is a guide for creators or developers who wish to set up a Community and raise funds from their fans.
+This is a guide for creators or developers who wish to set up a Community and issue member NFT tokens to raise funds from their fans.

 Let's jump in and see how it works!